KBNLresearch/ipmlab/doc/userGuide.md

 ## The version file

-Each batch contains a file *version.txt*, which holds the Iromlab version number (introduced in *Iromlab* 1.0.0; batches from earlier *Iromlab* versions don't have a version file).
+Each batch contains a file *version.txt*, which holds the Ipmlab version number (introduced in *Ipmlab* 1.0.0; batches from earlier *Ipmlab* versions don't have a version file).

 ## Created files for each disc

-For each disc, Iromlab creates a folder in the batch folder.
+For each disc, Ipmlab creates a folder in the batch folder.
 The name of each folder is (again) a [Universally Unique Identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier), which is based on the hardware address and the current time ("version 1" UUID).
 Each of these folders contain the following files:

 * *cd-info.log* - output of the cd-info tool.
 Contains general information about the disc, including its sector layout.
 * *xxx.iso* - ISO image (only if disc contains a data session).